Samhain Rituals

 11. Tell Stories

 Share family stories, myths, or legends to keep memory alive.
-You can also create a memory jar: writing down favorite stories or reflections about ancestors and revisiting them each year.
-This turns storytelling into a tangible, ongoing tradition that can be shared with future generations.
+You can also create a memory jar: write down favorite stories or reflections about ancestors and revisit them each year.

 12. Take a Candlelit Bath

 Draw a warm bath in the dark, lit only by candles.
 Use the time to breathe, reflect, and embrace the slowing of the season.
-Adding herbs like rosemary, lavender, or dried leaves along with epsom salts, bath bombs or bubble bath will make the ritual feel even more luxurious as you soak in the soft candlelight.
+I love adding lavender scented epsom salts or bubble bath to make this ritual feel even more luxurious.

 13. Create an Ancestor Playlist